Joel Mumbongo

-Joel Ngebany Mumbongo (born 9 January 1999) is a Swedish professional footballer who plays as a striker for EFL League Two club Tranmere Rovers.
-Mumbongo is a former Swedish national youth team player.
+Joel Ngebany Mumbongo (born 9 January 1999) is a Swedish professional footballer who last played as a striker for Scottish League Two side Annan Athletic.

 Early life

 Mumbongo was born in Gothenburg, Sweden to parents of Congolese descent, Jonathan and Marie.
-He has a younger sister Charité who plays elite handball for Kungälv HK.
+He has a younger sister, Charité, who plays handball for the Sweden national team.
 He spent his early days in Biskopsgården before the family moved to Nödinge-Nol when he was 10 years-old.
 He started playing youth football for Lundby IF, IF Warta and Nödinge SK.
 At the age of twelve he used to train with Gothenburg club Örgryte IS after his parents had contacted the youth coach requesting for a trial.
 He was also a gifted sprinter during his teenage years and was ranked as one of the best in his region.

 Club career

 Early career

 Whilst at Örgryte IS a number of European clubs were beginning to show an interest in Mumbongo.
 English Premier League side Chelsea contacted his father with the offer of taking Mumbongo on trial, but the trial never materialised.
 At the age of 15 he went on trial at Manchester City after a Swedish scout had recommended him and was included in an under-16 squad for a tournament in Salzburg.
 He scored a few goals despite not starting every match but the interest stalled.
 He subsequently had a short trial at Everton but Mumbongo's father decided that it would be best for his son to finish his studies and play for a top flight club in Sweden.